 There is a need for a public-private instrument for overall planning and managing of mobility.
 The report points out that the ideal instrument is the Metropolitan Transport Authority itself, but it needs to bring in all relevant administrative bodies (and specifically also the Spanish Government) as well as the private sector.

 - Investments in efficient and sustainable public transport need to be accelerated.
 The experts insist that the agreed infrastructure plan needs to be implemented and the improvements to the suburban train system that were set out in the 2008-2015 suburban railway plan need to be rolled out in order to improve mobility in Greater Barcelona.

 - There is a need to review the idea of congestion charges (both on driving into the city and in parking lots) in order to regulate access to Barcelona and to finance public transport.

 - Create Park & Ride areas should be created in stations in the metropolitan area.

 - Despliegue de los The Business Relocation and Remote Working Plan needs to be implemented.

 - Progress on traffic calming schemes in the city center needs to be made.

 - Parking lots and stations should be adapted to be service hubs for mobility and community.

-- The should be used as a tool for planning and managing mobility in Greater Barcelona.
+- El Big Data should be used as a tool for planning and managing mobility in Greater Barcelona.

 - Shared mobility: Barcelona has an opportunity to become a benchmark in the field of shared mobility.